Our new Pitagora Sonoma County red wine blend serves as a tribute to those with curiosity and the thirst for knowledge.

 When Francis Ford Coppola’s grandfather, Agostino, was a child growing up in the small town of Bernalda in Southern Italy, he often played among ancient Greek ruins in nearby Metaponto, where thousands of years earlier stood a school run by the legendary Greek scholar Pythagoras — Pitagora in Italian.
 More than a mathematician, Pythagoras was also a philosopher who sought new ways of understanding the world through mathematics, astronomy, and music theory.
 This wine pays homage to those curious about the nature of how things work, and their thirst for knowledge.

-15 months French and American oak
+17 months in French and American oak; 20% new oak